 This is rose syrup (which either comes ready-made in cordial form, or prepared by mixing rose essence, sugar syrup, boiled pandan leaves, and food coloring), topped with basil seeds (selasih).
 Not only does this drink taste sweet, it also smells sweet — like a garden of roses.

 The basil seeds don’t contribute to the flavor.
 They’re only there for texture.
 It’s probably an Asian thing, but we like to have some chewy bits in our drinks.
-A great example is the little taro balls in boba tea, that originates in Taiwan but has taken the world by storm.
+A great example is the little taro balls in boba tea, that originate in Taiwan and have taken the world by storm.

 Cincau or grass jelly is a sweet dessert made of a type of plant called Mesona Chinensis, which belongs to the mint family.
 The leafs and stalks of this plant are dried and boiled with a small amount of starch or rice flour.
 After cooling down, the liquid will firm into a jelly-like consistency.

-Grass jelly — which was originally from Hong Kong, Taiwan, and Southern China — is often used as a topping for Malaysian desserts, or added to other beverages such as soy milk, iced teh tarik (pictured above), and sirap bandung.
+Grass jelly — which was originally from Hong Kong, Taiwan, and Southern China — is often used as a topping for Malaysian desserts, or added to other beverages such as soy milk, iced teh tarik, and sirap bandung.

-Alternatively, it can be served on its own with some sugar syrup, as ‘iced cincau’ (the black drink in the picture on the left).
+Alternatively, it can be served on its own with some sugar syrup, as ‘iced cincau’.
 Cincau drink is also sold in cans.